gmcastil/vimrc/doc/workflow.md

    non-trivial regular expressions, search for the pattern first and then use it in a substitute command by using the current pattern.

+4. Visual mode can be used for selecting ranges of text for things like yanking and pasting.
+For things like entire lines or paragraphs, using text objects and operations on those text objects is still superior.
+But if I want to grab a sentence or some weird shape and then move it without having to prune around it, visual mode is probably a good candidate to introduce.
+   Also, consider pairing this with `(` and `)` and similar (see `:help object-motions`) to move to the next sentence or paragraph.